Internal Procedures and Resources

 CVsWhen you get logged in, from MyProfile select the Home tab.
 Just under the tabs you will see "curriculum vitae" with a "choose file" button next to it.
 This works the same way as adding email attachments or finding documents on your computer.
 Once you’ve found your CV document on your computer, and typed in whatever other info you want in the text boxes on the page, click on "update database."

-To apply for a pre-approved reimbursement of funds spent for departmental purposes (such as buying lunch for a visiting candidate, course-related expenses, etc.), a VP2 payment document must be processed.
+To apply for a pre-approved reimbursement of funds spent for departmental purposes (such as buying lunch for a visiting candidate, course-related expenses, etc.), a payment document must be processed.
 Itemized receipts showing proof of payment must be provided for reimbursements.
 Please bring your receipt(s) to the French and Italian staff.
-Reimbursements will be processed promptly, and payment is usually received within two weeks.
+Reimbursements will be wholly processed by the department staff if the reimbrusement is for entertainment purposes.
+All other reimbursements need to have the General Reimbursement Form filled and completed and turned in with all reciepts to the department staff.
+Payment is usually received within two weeks.
 Please note:

-If you can buy it (or something comparable to it) at Office Max or at Campus Computer, don't buy it with your own money or credit card and expect to be reimbursed- even if you are fortunate enough to have grant money, special allocations, award money, professorships, or chairs.
+If you can buy it (or something comparable to it) at Office Max or at Campus Computer, don't buy it with your own money or credit card from these vendors or other vendors and expect to be reimbursed - even if you are fortunate enough to have grant money, special allocations, award money, professorships, or chairs.
 For any such item, office staff will need to purchase it for you with a purchase order, UT credit card, through the UT-Office Max Portal (online catalog), or using interdepartmental transfer (IDT).

 Do not buy gifts or flowers for reimbursement.
 Gifts can never be purchased using university funds.